 The Ultimate Guide Preparing your Pool for WinterOctober 5, 2017

-If you are using a cartridge filter, remove it from the assembly and thoroughly clean it.
-Alternatively, if you have DE filter you will do the same but be sure to clean it leaving no traces for DE powder.
-Any DE powder left on the grids will lead to clogging, which will cause filtering problems when springtime comes around.
-After cleaning the filter, keep it safe in the tank.
+If using a cartridge filter, remove and thoroughly clean it.
+If you have a DE filter instead, remove and clean it, making sure to not leave any DE powder, as any powder left on the grids will clog and cause filtering problems in the spring.
+Once clean, keep your filter safe in the tank.
 Make sure the filter clamp and lid are securely in place before and after blowing the lines.

-In the entire process, this is the most important stage.
-Blowing out the lines makes sure that no water is left to cause any damage when the cold weather gets harsh.
-Make sure no equipment has any water in it.
-It is also a good idea to add non-toxic antifreeze in all the pump lines.
-After all this is done, plug back all the pump lines.
+Out of the entire winter preparation process, this is the most important step.
+Blowing out the lines ensures no water is left to damage when cold water gets hard.
+Make sure there is no water on any equipment and add non-toxic antifreeze to the pump lines before plugging the lines back in.

-The Gizzmo could effectively handle this one for you.
-If this is not good enough for you, a combination of skimmers with rubber freeze plugs will perfectly do the job.
+The Gizzmo could effectively handle this one for you, but if that’s not good enough, try a combination of skimmers with rubber freeze plugs.
+They should do the job perfectly.

 Turn off the circuit breaker to the pump.
-To be on the safe side, remove all timer dogs on the clock just in case anyone is tempted to turn the circuit breaker back on.
+To be safe, remove all timers on the clock just in case anyone tries to turn the circuit breaker back on during the winter.

 Top It Off With Your Winter Inground Pool Cover

 After all the work, it’s finally time to officially close your pool for winter.
 If you are using a winter pool safety cover, check out your All-Safe user manual for extra information.
 If you’re using a simple plastic winter inground pool cover, make sure there are no tears or damages.
 Once it’s in place, you and your swimming pool are ready for winter.